-If we’re going to talk seriously about impacting turnout, then discussing “the voters” in purely abstract terms is not helpful.
-We have information now, and it’s meant to be used; below, for example, is a telling info-graphic on voters identified before the election on March 7th either by registration or vote by mail submissions.
+If we’re going to talk seriously about impacting turnout, then, discussing “the voters” in purely abstract terms is not helpful.
+We have information now, and it’s meant to be used; below, for example, is a telling info-graphic on voters identified before the election on March 7th, 2017, either by registration or vote by mail submissions.

-As a note, these graphs are incomplete, as they do not account for people who identify as mixed, or Native American or Pacific Islander as the census from 2013 does.
-Still, they tell a story that’s useful for a comprehensive look at the patterns we’re dealing with for voting in Los Angeles.
+As a note, these graphs are incomplete.
+They do not account for people who identify as mixed, Native American, or Pacific Islander as the 2013 Census does.
+However, the graphics nonetheless offer valuable assessments for a comprehensive look at the patterns we’re dealing with when it comes to voting in Los Angeles.

 Is there a way to be more specific, however, or to see more about L.A. voters besides their age and racial category?
 Sure.
 The three categories for the large numbers below as set up by the samplers are ‘registered’, ‘has ballot’, and ‘returned’, respectively.
 This data more or less corroborates that described a few paragraphs earlier.

-We can also see that a sizable portion of vote-by-mailers registered or re-registered for November’s general election, and that hardly any new voters entered the game in 2017.
+Finally, we can also see that a sizable portion of vote-by-mailers registered or re-registered for November’s general election, and that hardly any new voters entered the game in 2017.

 What a fascinating dynamic.
-At a time when the 2011 Texas legislative session has just been indicted for drawing district lines discriminating against black and Latino voters in favor of Republican Anglos, we might say that L.A. is a 2011 Texan Republican’s perfect empty vessel, a dreamland of political opportunity for white identity politics.
+At a time when the 2011 Texas legislative session has just been indicted for drawing district lines discriminating against Black and Latino voters in favor of Republican Anglos, we might say that L.A. is a 2011 Texan Republican’s perfect empty vessel, a dreamland of political opportunity for white identity politics.

 Isn’t that something?!
 But of course there’s more the story; again soon.